susanemcg/DigitalSecurityForJournalists/the_technology/understanding_the_internet.md

 When it comes to connecting to a website, one also has the choice between a secure and an insecure connection.
-At any given moment you can tell which type of connection you are using simply by looking at the url bar of your browser window–the location will start with either or .
-The significant difference between these two lies in the little at the end of the second; it stands for “secure.”
+At any given moment you can tell which type of connection you are using simply by looking at the url bar of your browser window–the location will start with either `http` or `https`.
+The significant difference between these two lies in the little `s` at the end of the second; it stands for “secure.”

 What does it mean for your connection to a website to be secure?
 In